Akio-42/Voron/scripts/README.md

 ### *Base macro for shared information*
 **[gcode_macro global_light_setting]**<br >
-Central place for storing the current state of the light strip
+Central place for storing the current state of the light strip.

 ### *Fade out/in*
 Instead of just switching the light on and off i wanted it to fade on and off.